Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 In SBC mode (v3.3 and later) it is not possible to configure different IP addresses per SSID.

 Many programs used to send GCodes convert all characters to uppercase.
 In firmware 1.19.2 and later, within any quoted string you can use a single-quote character to indicate that the following character should be changed to lowercase.
 For example, M587 S"ABC" P"P'A'S'SW'O'R'D" would specify that the password is "PassWord".
 Use two single quote characters to represent one actual single quote character in the password or in the SSID.
-For example, if your SSID is "Pete's network" then enter "Pete*s network".
+For example, if your SSID is "Pete's network" then enter "Pete''s network".

 The use of special characters in the SSID cannot be guaranteed to work.
 In general it's best to avoid most special characters.
 Spaces, periods, dashes, underscores, and other punctuation is likely ok, but special characters on the number keys likely are not safe. (@#$%^&\*).
 If you are having troubles adding your SSID, try a simplified version with only letters and numbers.